TheDigitalCatOnline/blog_source/pelican/content/oop-concepts-in-python-2-dot-x-part-2.markdown

 [...]
 ```

 The class works well until your application shall be modified to receive XML content from a network stream.
-To use the class without modifying it you shall write the stream in a temporary file and load this latter, but this sounds a little overkill.
+To use the class without modifying it you shall write the stream in a temporary file and load the latter, but this sounds a little overkill.
 So you plan to change the class to accept a string, but this way you shall change every single code that uses the class to read a file, since now you shall open, read and close the file on your own, outside the class.

 Polymorphism offers a better way.
 Why not store the incoming stream inside an object that _acts like_ a file, even if it is not an actual one?
 If you check the StringIO module you will find that such an object has been already invented and provided in the standard Python library.